Low Potassium Diet {from a Renal Dietitian}

 If you have high glucose levels in the blood, it may cause more potassium to be pulled out of the cells.

-Therefore, this can cause acute high potassium.
+This can cause acute high potassium.
+(7)

 Address uncontrolled blood sugars with both your endocrinologist (diabetes doctor) or primary care doctor, as well as a registered dietitian.